 Subject self-quizzing

 Your child has been issued with a Knowledge Organiser.
 It has been created to help our students learn a wide range of knowledge, which in turn will allow them to connect different ideas and apply higher order skills in their lessons.
-It will also prepare our students for the new style, more rigorous and challenging, GCSEs that they will sit in the future.
 Once a fortnight, your child’s subject teachers will quiz your child on the essential knowledge that they are expected to learn.

 According to significant educational research, frequent quizzing has many benefits for memory and motivation.
 These include producing better organisation of knowledge, causes students to learn more from their next study episode, identifies gaps in knowledge and improves long term retention.

-At home, your child should revise the specific knowledge, as directed by their teachers, using the highly effective Look, Cover, Write, Check self-quizzing strategy.
+At home, your child should revise specific sections of their Knowledge Organiser, using the highly effective Look, Cover, Write, Check self-quizzing strategy.
 The video here provides guidance on how to do this.
+Students practise this technique every Thursday in their Study Skills sessions in tutor time.
 Please be proactive and support your child by quizzing them daily.
 Your child must bring their Knowledge Organiser to school every day and take it home every evening.
+Knowledge Organisers can also be accessed electronically here.

 Reading for pleasure